Uncovering the Folding Landscape of RNA Secondary Structure with Deep Graph Embeddings: Background

-Though historically thought of as simply an intermediate between DNA and an encoded protein, recent findings have reversed this long-held paradigm and instead point to a cell where various RNA are major drivers of processes, both aberrant and healthy \cite{ganser2019roles}.
-A consequence of this new understanding is an increased focus on connecting RNA structure and function.

 Difficulty in experimentally determining the structure of RNA molecules \cite{zhang2019new} has drawn efforts towards computational approaches to RNA secondary structure prediction.
-Dynamic programming algorithms, such as Zuker's \cite{zuker1981optimal} or Nussinov's algorithm \cite{nussinov1978algorithms}, that search for the minimum free energy (MFE) structure are the most popular approach to predicting the secondary structure.
-However, this focus on the MFE draws attention away from structures whose energies may be slightly above that of the MFE and may hinder new findings for two reasons.
+Dynamic programming algorithms, such as Zuker's \cite{zuker1981optimal} or Nussinov's algorithm \cite{nussinov1978algorithms}, search for the minimum free energy (MFE) structure and are among the most popular approaches to predicting RNA secondary structure from sequence.
+However, this focus on the MFE draws attention away from structures whose energies may be slightly above that of the MFE and may hinder novel findings in this domain for two reasons.
 The first of which is that the dynamic and crowded intracellular environment is likely to prevent RNA from folding into its MFE \cite{zou2008review}.
 Secondly, inaccuracies in the energy function used by the RNA secondary structure prediction method may produce a false MFE.
 Notably, the Zuker algorithm's accuracy drops as sequences grow in length.
-For these reasons it is vital for one to examine the larger set of folds possible to fully understand the structural diversity of a given sequence, such as subset shown for SEQ3 in Figure \ref{fig:trajectory}.
+For these reasons it is vital for one to examine the larger set of folds possible to fully understand the structural diversity of a given sequence, depicted in Figure \ref{fig:seq2ensemble}.

-RNA exists in its lowest order structure as a chain of monomers, namely nucleotides, which are able to interact with each other to form intra-chain hydrogen bonds.
-The collection of these interaction can be interpreted as edges between the nucleotides, which are consequently nodes.
+Like all biomolecules, RNA exists in its lowest order structure as a chain of monomers.
+This sequence of units, called nucleotides, which are able to interact with each other to form intra-chain hydrogen bonds.
+The collection of these interactions can be readily interpreted as edges between the nucleotides, which consequently form the node set.
 In this way, we can view the secondary structure of RNA as a graphs.
 This viewpoint allows for the application of existing tools from both graph signal processing and graph neural networks to be leveraged in this domain.

-\paragraph{Geometric Scattering:} While the adjacency matrix contains the total information of the connectivity of a graph, it also enables graph representation learning by using tools from graph signal processing.
-These tools extract features that encode meaningful and readily usable information about graph structures and variations between them, which in turn produce whole-graph embedding in Euclidean spaces that can be used for further analysis.
-Here, we utilize the recently presented geometric scattering transform~\cite{pmlr-v97-gao19e,gama2019diffusion} for this purpose.
-This transform is based on a cascade of graph wavelets, typically constructed via diffusion wavelets~\cite{COIFMAN200653} based on the diffusion operator from~\cite{coifman2006diffusion} .